yashrathi-git/udacity-intro-to-pytorch/introduction-to-pytorch/README.md

 # Deep Learning with PyTorch

+Notebook labelled solutions contains the orignal solution, and the Exercise notebook contains my version.

 This repo contains notebooks and related code for Udacity's Deep Learning with PyTorch lesson.
 This lesson appears in our [AI Programming with Python Nanodegree program](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089).

 * **Part 1:** Introduction to PyTorch and using tensors